 Now…I realize not everyone is a Rhubarb fan so, we will pause and have a moment of silence for you sad non-rhubarb loving folks…..Okay, that’s enough…back to it!

 Cutting Rhubarb makes me happy.
 I go out there with my largest, sharpest knife, and I cut it down at the base, and then in true swash buckling fashion, I stand up and I raise the blade up high… and whack it down right below the leaf!
 Ker-plunk!
 (Seriously, I feel so cool when I do that! lol)

-For this pie you are going to cut up 4 cups of rhubarb into bite size pieces.
-Then cut up 2 cups of strawberries!
+For this pie you are going to need 4 cups of rhubarb cut into bite size pieces and 2 cups of cut up strawberries!
 You’ll end up with a bowl full of beautiful reds and greens!
 Isn’t that pretty?

 Confession…every time I see a cook use a food processor to make pie dough I cringe and want to run from the room screaming!
 I know it works…I know, I know, I know!
 It just doesn’t work for me.
 I’m old fashioned when it comes to making pies…especially the crust.
 You need to feeeeeel it!
 Cooking is about using your sense’s.
 (Okay, I’ll step down off my soap box for now…)